RAM for Enterprise: Deploying Frontier AI Without the GPU Bill

 On-Premise AI Assistant

 Deploy a 400B parameter model as an internal AI assistant for knowledge workers.
-Legal teams, analysts, engineers, and executives get access to frontier-class AI reasoning without any data leaving your network.
-RAM's 96% science reasoning accuracy and 77% expert knowledge score mean the model handles complex domain questions competently.
+Legal teams, analysts, engineers, and executives get frontier-class AI reasoning without any data leaving your network.
+With 96% science reasoning accuracy and 77% expert knowledge score, the model handles complex domain questions well.

 Secure Document Analysis

-Process sensitive documents — contracts, medical records, financial reports, classified materials — through a locally-deployed model.
+Process sensitive documents, from contracts and medical records to financial reports and classified materials, through a locally-deployed model.
 No cloud API means no data exposure risk, no compliance grey areas, and no dependency on external service availability.

 Code Generation and Review

-With 78.7% HumanEval pass rate, RAM-quantized models provide production-quality code generation and review capabilities.
-Deploy it on-premise to assist development teams without sending proprietary source code to external APIs.
+With a 78.7% HumanEval pass rate, RAM-quantized models deliver production-quality code generation and review.
+Deploy it on-premise so your dev teams can work without sending proprietary source code to external APIs.

 Edge and Branch Office AI

 A Mac Studio fits under a desk.
 RAM-quantized models fit in 199 GB.
-Together, they enable powerful AI capabilities at branch offices, field locations, or any site with limited connectivity.
+Together, they bring powerful AI to branch offices, field locations, or any site with limited connectivity.
 No data centre required.

 How the Technology Works (Non-Technical Summary)